Margie: Hey, Lou, did you hear the one about the guy who couldn't afford personalized plates, so he changed his name to J3L-2404?

 Different cultural reactions to these kinds of plates come from how much they cost.
 In the USA, this is seen as "mostly harmless" (if a mite gauche) since most vanity plates cost within the range of $25 to $50 extra (with extreme ends of $10 in Virginia and $100 in Minnesota).
-One of the reasons Top Gear
+However, most countries do not allow personalized plates as can happen in the States, merely the buying/selling of official plates with amusing alphanumeric combinations.
+One of the reasons UK-based people like the Top Gear

-et al. are so dismissive of vanity license plates is that they cost more than 10 times as much across the pond.
-Not only are you an attention-seeking bore, but you also have more money than is good for you.
+folks et al. are so dismissive of vanity license plates is that they cost more than 10 times as much across the pond, so not only are you an attention-seeking bore, but you also have more money than is good for you.

 Note: When adding an example that's heavily abbreviated or requires netspeak to understand, translate.
 The message may not be obvious to other readers.